astronomer/docs/software/documentation-overview.md

 sidebar_label: 'Documentation overview'
 title: 'Astronomer Software documentation overview'
 id: documentation-overview
-description: A list of all key documents for using and maintaining Astronomer Software.
+description: An overview of the documentation available to install and manage Astronomer Software.
 ---

-Use this page to quickly access the most important docs for using and maintaining Astronomer Software.
+Use this reference to learn what documentation resources are available to help you install and manage Astronomer Software.

 ## Install Astronomer Software

-Use the following guides as the core reference for configuring a new installation of Astronomer Software
+The following topics will help you install and configure a new Astronomer Software installation:

 - [Install Astronomer on AWS](install-aws.md)
 - [Install Astronomer on GCP](install-gcp.md)
 - [Install Astronomer on Azure](install-azure.md)

-Depending on your organization's needs ,use the following docs to complete additional, optional configuration during your installation.
+The following topics are recommended when your organization needs optional configurations during the Astronomer Software installation:

 - [Generate a self-signed certificate](self-signed-certificate.md)
 - [Renew TLS certificates on Astronomer Software](renew-tls-cert.md)
 - [Install Astronomer on an airgapped system](install-airgapped.md)

-## Key DAG author actions
+## DAG authoring

-If you primarily write and deploy DAGs, use the following docs as your core reference:
+If you primarily write and deploy DAGs, the following topics can help you get started:

 - [Log in to Astronomer Software](log-in-to-software.md)
 - [Create an Astro project](create-project.md)